rrigato/sneakpeek/Readme.md

 - code_pipeline.yml = Creates CodeBuild/Code Pipeline resources
     necessary for Dev/Prod

-- code_pipeline_iam.yml = nested stack for code_pipeline.yml contains iam resources that are used by code_pipeline.yml

 - cognito.yml  = Defines the user pool, identity pool and associated iam roles that users can assume
   - User Pool = Authentication, how the user signs in